High Blood Pressure

 In an uncontrolled 2014 pilot clinical study on diabetics with normal blood pressure, 600 mg of the myricitrin-containing herb Eugenia punicifolia daily for three months led to an 11 mm Hg reduction in systolic blood pressure, and a 6 mm Hg reduction in diastolic blood pressure.81

 Stevioside.
 A glycoside derived from the leaves of Stevia rebaudiana, stevioside is commonly known in the United States as a sweetener.
-In South America and Asia, extracts of the Stevia plant have been used traditionally to control blood sugar levels.82,83 Preclinical evidence has shown stevioside may help control blood pressure by functioning as a calcium channel blocker.
+In South America and Asia, extracts of the Stevia plant have been used traditionally to control blood sugar levels.82,83 Preclinical evidence has shown that stevioside may help control blood pressure by functioning as a calcium channel blocker.
 Blocking calcium channels is how some medications like verapamil lower blood pressure.84-86

 A 2015 meta-analysis of data from published studies found stevioside reduced blood pressure by nearly 12 mm Hg (for diastolic pressure) when used for more than one year.
 Overall, studies in this analysis that used predominantly stevioside as the intervention showed an average reduction of 4.5 mm Hg in systolic blood pressure.
-The dosage of stevioside used in the studies analyzed in this analysis ranged from 750 to 1,500 mg daily.87
+The dosage of stevioside used in the studies included in this analysis ranged from 750 to 1,500 mg daily.87

 Melatonin.
 Melatonin is well-known and widely used as a natural sleep aid.
 It is a hormone that the pineal gland releases at night to promote restful sleep and help regulate circadian (day-night) body rhythms.88